Alps: Prehistory

 Between 430 and 400 BC prolonged warfare in the Alps resulted in the devastation of agricultural land and human settlements, ultimately triggering the enslavement of men, women, and children, goods had to be imported as a result.
-The Etruscan civilization responded to raids by the Massalia and acquired absolute control over the Alpine trade routes.
+The Etruscan civilisation responded to raids by the Massalia and acquired absolute control over the Alpine trade routes.
 Aggressors in modern-day Italy were dealt with and an alliance was formed with the Celts.
 The grip of the Etruscan settlements broke down, as the Roman political system expanded, so as to take control over Alpine trade routes that connected human settlements in the Alps with settlements in the Mediterranean.

 During the Second Punic War in 218 BC, the Carthage general Hannibal initiated one of the most celebrated achievements of any military force in ancient warfare, recorded as Hannibal crossing the Alps.
 The Roman people built roads along the Alpine mountain passes, which continued to be used through the medieval period.
 Roman road markers can still be found on the Alpine mountain passes.

 During the Gallic Wars in 58 BC Julius Caesar defeated the Helvetii.
 The Rhaetian continued to resist but their territory was eventually conquered when the Romans crossed the Danube valley and defeated the Brigantes.
 The Romans built settlements in the Alps.
 In towns such as Aosta, Martigny, Lausanne, and Partenkirchen remains of villas, arenas, and temples have been discovered.